Leo3418/leo3418.github.io/collections/_posts/en/2020-09-21-raspi4-fedora-usb-complex.md

 ## Copy the Files to Fedora SD Card

-This step is very straightforward; just copy every file and directory in openSUSE's boot partition to your Fedora SD card's boot partition.
-If you want to use a command for this task, run the following one under the SD card's boot
+This step is very straightforward; just copy every file and directory in openSUSE's EFI partition to your Fedora SD card's EFI partition.
+If you want to use a command for this task, run the following one under the SD card's EFI
 partition:

 ```console